oleoneto/django-clite/README.md

 ----

-## Destroyer [WIP]
+## Destroyer
 This command can be used to undo all that a generator can generate.
-So, following our example `Album` model, one can remove it from the project simply by running:
+So, following our example `Album` model, one can remove it from the project by simply running:

 ```bash
 D destroy model album